machwatt/sf_filecollection_gallery/Documentation/Configuration/Index.rst

 :typoscript:`plugin.tx_sffilecollectiongallery.settings.enableLightbox =` :ref:`t3tsref:data-type-string`

 Switch if lightbox is enabled.
+NOTE: You need some other extension (or anything else) to render that lightbox.

 .. _settings-settings.cssFile: